dbmi-pitt/xmeso/README.md

 ## Configuration

 There is a `application.properties` file in the root directory of this project.
-In order to run the final Uber jar file, users will need to specify the input data directory:
+In order to run the final Uber jar file, users will need to specify the input data directory.
+The Xmeso input data directory can be anywhere on the file system accessible from the executable jar.

 ````
 xmeso.home=C:/Users/zhy19/XMESO_PITT